getbase/base/readme.md

 * * *

 ## Introduction
-Base itself is a very thin layer which includes normalize.css and a few mixins to get you started.
+Base itself is a very thin layer which includes Normalize.css and a few mixins to get you started.

 You can then include what you need on top of Base such as typography, grids, individual components, etc to make it yours.